hbayindir/video-renamer/README.md

 ## Dependencies

 - The tool requires `exiftool` to read actual meta data.
 For Debian and its derivatives, `exiftool` can be installed by installing the `libimage-exiftool-perl` package.
+- The tool requires `psutil` for detecting filesystems automatically (to select character sets during file renaming).
+For Debian and derivatives, `psutil` can be installed by installing the `python3-psutil` package.
 - The code uses and bundles a recent (generally latest) version of smarnach's `pyexiftool` wrapper.
 See the source [here](https://github.com/smarnach/pyexiftool).
 - The code is written to run with `python3` and will not work on **Python 2.x** environments.